znlv/znlv/README.md

 ---

 ## Hi there 👋
-I'm **Ozi**, a freelancing developer with a passion for **ethical hacking** and cybersecurity.
+I'm **znlv**, a freelancing developer with a passion for **ethical hacking** and cybersecurity.
 I’m currently expanding my expertise in penetration testing and exploit development while sharpening my programming skills across a variety of technologies.

 ---